 - Organisations and Analysis: examines some of the main analytical approaches and techniques required by managers and provides an introduction to financial accounting concepts and techniques.

 In your second year, you will take two compulsory modules, one in each semester.
 These modules explore the core functions of managers, including marketing, organisational behaviour, managing in diverse and challenging situations and the analysis of financial data.

 - Management and Society: examines the conceptual frameworks and techniques of marketing and organisational behaviour.

 - Management and Analysis: examines some of the alternative perspectives on management and the changing policy and business environment for organisations, and engages with accounting from a broader sociological perspective.

-If you decide to take management in your third and fourth years, you will take two compulsory modules:
+If you decide to take management in your third and fourth years, in your third year you will take one compulsory module:

 - Organisation Studies: examines major organisational theories, surveys key topics in this area, and explores organisational forms that have emerged in recent times.

-In addition, you will take optional modules, chosen from a wide range which reflects the expertise of staff in the School.
-Here is a sample of Honours modules which have been offered in previous years:
+In addition, in your third year you will take optional modules (two for joint degree students and three for single honours students).
+Here is a sample of Honours modules offered in previous years:

 - Human Resource Management